ofiwg/libfabric/man/fi_cq.3.md

   on converting this error value into a human readable string.

 *err_data*
-: On an error, err_data may reference a provider specific amount of data associated with an error.
-The use of this field and its meaning is provider specific.
+: The err_data field is used to return provider specific information, if available, about the error.
+On input, err_data should reference a data buffer of size err_data_size.
+On output, the provider will fill in this buffer with any provider specific data which may help identify the cause of the error.
+The contents of the err_data field and its meaning is provider specific.
 It is intended to be used as a debugging aid.
 See fi_cq_strerror for additional details on converting this error data into a human readable string.
+See the compatibility note below on how this field is used for older libfabric releases.

 *err_data_size*
 : On input, err_data_size indicates the size of the err_data buffer in bytes.